iwasakims/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/Federation.md

 The policy parameter can be any of the following:

 * `datanode` - this is the *default* policy.
 This balances the storage at the Datanode level.
 This is similar to balancing policy from prior releases.

-* `blockpool` - this balances the storage at the block pool level which also balances at the Datanode level.Note that Balancer only balances the data and does not balance the namespace.
+* `blockpool` - this balances the storage at the block pool level which also balances at the Datanode level.

+Note that Balancer only balances the data and does not balance the namespace.
 For the complete command usage, see [balancer](../hadoop-common/CommandsManual.html#balancer).

 ### Decommissioning